The telescope's 3,200 megapixel camera is so powerful that it could spot a golfball from 15 miles away.

 The Vera C. Rubin Observatory Telescope in Chile, which is currently under construction, will let scientists peer into space farther than ever before.
 Crucial to that effort is its 3,200 megapixel camera, which scientists have just tested on a piece of Romanesco broccoli — and that image is now considered the largest single photograph ever taken.

-According to IFL Science, the sensor array on this telescope makes it the largest digital camera in the world.
-The resolution it provides is so remarkable that it could spot a single golfball from 15 miles away.
+The sensor array on this telescope makes it the largest digital camera in the world.
+Its resolution is so remarkable that it could spot a single golfball from 15 miles away.